njfio/fluent_cli/README.md

 - **Versionable Secure Vault**: Fluent CLI is integrated with [amber](https://github.com/fpco/amber), as a secure vault for configuration information.

+- **Cross Platform Support**:  Works on Linux, Windows, and Macos.
+An autocomplete script is provided for Bash and Powershell that will provide completion help for the configured flows.

 ### Designed For: